CouncilofLorien/counciloflorien.github.io/docs/cards/G/great-fissure.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Balrog specific._ Target and cancel any effect (declared earlier in the same chain of effects) that would cancel an attack by The Balrog's company against an opponent's company.
-Alternatively, cancel an attack against a company at, or moving to or from, an Under-deeps site. <br>_“...close to the feet of two huge pillars a great fissure had opened."_{: .fs-3 } ***---&#65279;LotRII***{: .fs-3 }
+Alternatively, cancel an attack against a company at, or moving to or from, an Under-deeps site. <br>_“...close to the feet of two huge pillars a great fissure had opened."_ ***---&#65279;LotRII***
 >